paulhan221/FixIt/README.md

-# Shitracker
+# FiXit
-hi there )

 ## Description

-Add a short description of your app.
+App that is definitely going to make this world a better place

 ## Screenshots